Wallet1000

 Participants

-Assets are concentrated in large plans with plans of over a thousand participants being just 1.1% of plans yet holding over 74% of all assets.
+Assets are concentrated in large plans with plans of over a thousand participants being just 1.15% of plans yet holding 74% of all assets.

-Over 91% of plans have 100 or less participants yet the average plan has 108 participants.
+Nearly 92% of plans have 100 or less participants yet the average plan has almost 104 participants.

 Annual Average Participant Account Size